 I see four possible outcomes of such a public critique.

 1. The evidence is not researchable.
 Not all of the evidence exists or it’s impossible to access, or for some other reason a complete story can’t be put together.
-Maybe records have been destroyed, red tape prevents them from being accessed, the documentation is written in Turkmen or Quechua or some other inaccessible foreign language, or witnesses are inaccessible or deceased.
+Maybe records have been destroyed, red tape prevents them from being accessed, the documentation is written in Turkmen or Quechua or some other inaccessible foreign language, or witnesses are inaccessible or deceased.2.
+The evidence crumbles.
+We have a complete story, but the evidence isn’t sufficiently reliable.
+We can’t be sure that records weren’t deliberately tampered with or memories haven’t faded.
+Maybe we have the statement of just one person without corroboration or a claim from someone without the relevant qualifications (a layman making a medical diagnosis, for example).
+Maybe human error can’t be ruled out (inadvertently putting the x-ray from patient X into the folder for patient Y, for example).

 3. We find a plausible natural explanation.
 That story about the spleen that was removed and then reappeared?
 Spleens can grow back.
 Amputated limbs that regrow?
 There have been such claims—the 1640 “Miracle of Calanda” is one example—but, as Skeptoid has shown, natural explanations are sufficient to explain the evidence for this claim.
 Prayer that stopped an epidemic?
 As I reported a few months ago (“Claims that Prayer Cures Disease”), the epidemic had run its course by the time prayer started.